How to Target Acne and Dark Spots at the Same Time

 How long does it take to fade acne dark spots?

-Post-acne dark spots (PIH) typically fade in 3-6 months with consistent treatment.
+Dark marks from healed acne typically fade in 3-6 months with consistent treatment.
 Surface spots from recent breakouts may improve in 6-8 weeks.

 Deep or hormonal pigmentation takes 6-12 months.
-Daily SPF is critical—sun exposure can double or triple fading time.
+Daily SPF is critical — sun exposure can double or triple fading time.

 Should I use salicylic acid or turmeric for acne-prone skin with dark spots?